 - You are not using the right filters and end up counting a lot of useless data, leading to a distorted view of reality.

-Polluted data will seep into every analytical aspect of your business, so it is definitely in your best interest to sort it out as quickly as possible.
+Polluted data will seep into every analytical aspect of your business, so it is in your best interest to sort it out as quickly as possible.
 Clearly document what you want to measure, consider which elements could be distorting your analytics, set up the appropriate filters to sort out the problem, and enjoy your brand new, clean database.
 Make sure to rinse and repeat every quarter for the best results.

-Companies are becoming increasingly entangled in a race for customers.
-Many enterprises are selling similar products that are available to customers everywhere.
-Standing out is now a matter of providing superior customer experience.
-It is a feat that can only be achieved with a clean database and a holistic view of the customer.
+If you operate in a saturated market, you’re competing against many different companies that are selling similar products.
+How do you stand out?
+By offering a superior customer experience — a feat that can only be achieved with a clean database and a holistic view of the customer.

-“Your ability to understand and respond to what’s happening in your business is mission-critical,” said Ontraport CEO Landon Ray.
+“Your ability to understand and respond to what’s happening in your business is mission-critical,” Ontraport CEO Landon Ray says.
 “Without clear data at your fingertips and the ability to act on that data quickly, you’re at a serious disadvantage.”